Custom Leather Patches Los Angeles

 Faux Leather (Leatherette): Waterproof & Uniform Color

-If you’re outfitting a crew at the Port of LA, go with Faux.
-Real leather rots in salt air; this survives.
+- If you’re outfitting a crew at the Port of LA, go with Faux or check out our waterproof PVC patches.
+Real leather rots in salt air; these materials survive.

 Logo Styles: Debossed, Laser Etched, or Printed